cloudblog004/fantasticfoodies/content/en/posts/1933-steps-to-prepare-speedy-chicken-cheese-bread-roll.md

 1. Make ready  parsley

 They are so awesome, your gonna love these, with cream cheese that melts inside which makes the inside lovely and saucy!
 Breaded chicken stuffed with ham and cheese sounds pretty pedestrian, but it tastes extraordinary.
 This recipe includes an easy cream sauce to boot.
-Pound chicken breasts to tenderize them, then place ham, Swiss cheese and salt and pepper inside, roll up &#34;jelly roll style,&#34; and fasten with.
+Pound chicken breasts to tenderize them, then place ham, Swiss cheese and salt and pepper inside, roll up *jelly roll style,* and fasten with.

 <!--inarticleads2-->